Generalized Hitchin systems on rational surfaces: Moduli of surfaces

 \subsection{Anticanonical surfaces}

 When trying to extend the above construction to anticanonical surfaces, we encounter the difficulty that the dimension of the anticanonical linear system varies with the rational surface, and this variation depends in subtle ways on the configuration of $-d$-curves on the surface with $d>2$.
-On a Hirzebruch surface, this is not too hard to control.
-On an even Hirzebruch surface, $-K_X=2s+2f$, which is nef on $F_0$ and $F_2$, with $9$ global sections.
-On $F_{2d}$ for $d>1$, however, $-K\cdot s_{\min}<0$, and thus

-where the last formula is the standard formula for the dimension of the space of global sections of a nef divisor in the fundamental chamber.
-Similarly, $-K_X$ is nef with $9$ global sections on $F_1$, while on $F_{2d+1}$ for $d\ge 1$, we have

-Relative to the stratification of ${\cal X}_0$ by isomorphism class of surface, we see that the $F_k$ stratum has dimension $2$, $2$, $1$ for $k=0,1,2$, and for $k\ge 3$ has dimension $0$.
-(Recall that ${\cal X}_0$ itself has dimension $-6$, since $F_0$ and $F_1$ have 6-dimensional automorphism groups; and we are counting anticanonical divisors, so lose a dimension to scalar multiples.)
+It turns out that this is not too serious an obstruction to constructing the linear system, however.